Michigan dam failures force 10,000 to evacuate and could leave one city under 9 feet of water

 Emergency responders went door-to-door early Tuesday morning warning residents living near the Edenville Dam of the rising water.
 Some residents were able to return home, only to be told to leave again following the dam's breach several hours later.

-Chartrand's story is the same as that of many others in the area.
+Chartrand's story is the same as that of many others in the area, including Becky Cook, who said she lost her dock and her boat hoist is now "floating down the river."

 The evacuations include the towns of Edenville, Sanford and parts of Midland, according to Selina Tisdale, spokeswoman for Midland County.